These are some of the most common names in the native Shona

 Ratidzai (show someone) female

-Ratidzo (instruction/demonstration)
+Ratidzo (instruction/demonstration) female

 Ropafadzo (blessed) female